gimpf/talon-config/README.md

 ----------------------------

 As much as possible, each folder implements only a small number of strongly related features.
+While currently (2020-04-29) bugged, Talon will load the folders in lexicographic order (for now it only does so for the leafs, i.e. the files in the most deeply nested folders).
+However, currently this load order is not required at all.
-The numbers in the folder names only provide sorting for us humans, Talon loads them in arbitrary order.
+The numbers are mainly here to provide sorting for us humans, illustrating a path from very low-level, common, to more and more high-level scripts.

 Other Talon tips